 How is your scene moving your plot forward?

 Just like with character development, the amount your scene pushes your plot forward can vary.
+As any writing coach will tell you, scenes that hit act climaxes must carry emotional and structural weight.
 Robert McKee calls scenes with the largest ramifications for plot act climaxes, because they’re usually — wait for it — climaxes of an act.

 In this video, we break down the insane Act 3 climax from Joker.